 For indoor jumpers, double-check that you can accommodate not only the square footage on the floor but also the height.
 Also, bear in mind that smaller bouncy castles are designed for two or three children, whereas larger ones are typically suitable for four to six kids.

-Another thing to consider is durability.
 Most bounce houses are made of vinyl, nylon, or PVC-coated fabric, each of which is notably sturdy and resistant to tearing.
 If you want something that'll last more than a handful of uses, look for a jumper with reinforced stitching.
 Like pools, rafts, and other inflatables, many bouncy castles come with repair kits for patching holes.

 Larger models often include stakes to secure them into the ground.
 Also, some have shoe storage pockets to encourage barefoot jumping, which can help prevent falls and twisted ankles.